tilman151/tilman151.github.io/content/posts/2026-04-01-Autoresearch-Is-Just-Hyperparameter-Optimization-with-Extra-Steps.md

 So at the low cost of about $27, you can get LLM-flavored hyperparameter optimization that is worse than what we already have.
 Autoresearch, therefore, remains an interesting but flawed proposition.
-LLMs can be insanely useful, but only for problems for which better solutions are available.
+LLMs can be insanely useful, but only for problems for which no better solutions are available.

 The coding agent didn't even try to change something fundamental about the training, although it had permission to do so.
 I think this reveals a fundamental issue: why do we assume an LLM has more insight into training deep neural networks than a human researcher?